Too Late the Hero (film): Plot

 In the 1942 Pacific theatre of World War II, Lieutenant Junior Grade Sam Lawson, USN, is a Japanese-language interpreter who — so far — has avoided combat.
 His commanding officer, Captain John G. Nolan, unexpectedly cancels his leave and informs Lawson that he is to be assigned to a British infantry commando unit in the New Hebrides Islands for a combat mission.

 The British base is in the middle of a large open field, several hundred yards from the edge of the jungle; on the other side of the jungle is a Japanese observation and communications post.
 Shortly after Lawson's arrival at the base, a patrol of British soldiers sprint out of the jungle and across the open field, pursued by the Japanese.
 The base commander, Col. Thompson, instructs his men to keep well back, out of enemy range; they watch as the patrol are cut down by Japanese rifle fire.

 Lawson's commando group is instructed to destroy the Japanese radio transmitter to prevent them from sounding the alarm about an American naval convoy which is scheduled to appear on the horizon in three days.
 The post's radio operator transmits an "all's well" signal every night at midnight; it will be Lawson's job to transmit a fake signal (in Japanese) to buy the Allies another 24 hours.

 The commando group is led by Captain Hornsby, an upper class officer with a history of foolhardiness.
-The other members of the squad are draftees from Singapore whose enthusiasm for fighting leaves something to be desired: Pte.
+Other members of the squad are draftees from Singapore who lack enthusiasm for fighting: Pte.
 Tosh Hearne, a cynical Cockney who is also the squad's medic; Pte.
 Jock Thornton, a lean Scot whom Lawson at first considers slightly cracked for skipping on patrol and singing the "Teddy Bears' Picnic", Pte.
-Campbell, a fat Glaswegian; grey-haired Sergeant Johnstone; Signalman Scott the radio operator; Pte.
-Griffiths, Pte.
-Rogers, Pte.
-Currie,Pte.
-Connolly, Cpl.
-McLean, and Pte.
-Riddle.
+Campbell, a wily Glaswegian; grey-haired Sergeant Johnstone; Signalman Scott the radio operator; Cpl.
+McLean and Privates Griffiths, Rogers, Currie and Riddle.

-By the time the squad reaches the Japanese post, Riddle, Connolly, and Currie are dead from a botched ambush — which, Hearne mutters to Lawson, was entirely due to Hornsby's incompetence: they were positioned on both sides of the trail, and the dead men seem to have been the victims of friendly fire.
-When Johnstone is wounded in another encounter, Hornsby leaves him behind; shortly thereafter, Johnstone is discovered by the Japanese and his throat slit.
+By the time the squad reaches the Japanese post, Riddle, Connolly, and Currie are dead from a botched ambush — which, Hearne mutters to Lawson, was entirely due to Hornsby's incompetence.
+Positioned on both sides of the trail when firing on a Japanese patrol, the British apparently killed their fellow soldiers in friendly fire.
+When Johnstone is wounded in another encounter, Hornsby leaves him behind where he is shortly killed by Japanese.